joshhayles/WordPlay/README.md

   When using document.querySelectorAll("scoreboard-letter") to select the HTML element "scoreboard-letter" it provides you with a NodeList[ ].
 This selector returns all matching elements.

   When using document.querySelector(), it will select the first element that matches a specified selector, and will only return the first matching element, even if multiple elements match.
 Returns 'null' if no elements are found.

+# Troubleshooting
+  Error in console: "Uncaught (in promise) Error: A listener indicated an asynchronous response by returning true, but the message channel closed before a response was received."

+    - This can happen when using Async/Await functionality in combination with event listeners.
+It's saying that the event listener is not waiting for the async operation to complete before moving on.
+In my case, I was originally calling the function inside my async init() like this: fetchWordOfTheDay();

+    - However, by changing that to this: const wordOfTheDay = await function fetchWordOfTheDay();
+    the error in the console went away.

+    - This change to: const wordOfTheDay = await function fetchWordOfTheDay(); was necessary because fetchWordOfTheDay() is an asynchronous function that returns a promise.
+The 'await' keyword is used to wait for that promise to resolve and to get the value returned by the promise.
+In this case, it's waiting for the result of the asynchronous 'fetch' operation inside the fetchWordOfTheDay() function.